isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 In a nutshell, if two threads can access the same object concurrently (without synchronization), and at least one is a writer (performing a non-`const` operation), you have a data race.
-For further information of how to use synchronization well to eliminate data races, please consult a good book about concurrency.
+For further information of how to use synchronization well to eliminate data races, please consult a good book about concurrency (See [Carefully study the literature](#Rconc-literature)).

 ##### Example, bad